 The state here brought charges of a misdemeanor violation of the law against Mr. McDonald and if he is proven guilty, he could face up to a maximum punishment of 6 months in county jail and 1000$ in fines for driving under the influence of drugs.

 Mr. McDonald was let out on bail on the day of arrest.
 He is scheduled to be arraigned in Van Nuys on October 7, 2016.

-Mr. McDonald didn’t commented on accident, but he acknowledged his involvement in a car accident.
+Mr. McDonald didn’t comment on the accident, but he acknowledged his involvement in a car accident.
 It’s still not clear whether he will be suspended from playing for the Rams.
-In their statement to the press the Rams claimed it was not the right time to comment on the case that is still under investigation and there is no legal resolution yet.
+In their statement to the press the Rams claimed it was not the right time to comment on the case that is still under investigation and there is no legal filing yet.

-McDonald is having a challenging period.
-He injured his shoulder last season and had to undergo a surgery.
-He was moved to injured reserve and missed all off-season activities.
+McDonald’s had an injury to his shoulder last season and had to undergo surgery.
+The team moved him to “injured reserve” causing McDonald to miss all off-season activities.
 He joined the team workouts only at the end of July.
-The team were behind McDonald throughout the summer, even though the decision on charges hadn’t been reached.
-His coach admitted McDonald was in good form and showed wonderful results during the game with San Francisco 49ers on September 15.
+The team was behind McDonald throughout the summer, even though the decision on charges hadn’t been reached.
+His coach stated that McDonald was in good form and showed wonderful results during the game with the San Francisco 49ers on September 15.

 (818) 921 7744 Call anytime to get a free consultation with Los Angeles DUI Attorney.